Christiana Riot: Incident

 The Kline and Gorsuch party surrounded the house, and the US Marshal announced their legal authority to seize Nelson Ford.
 Parker and his household refused to give up Ford, with some debate.
 Eliza Parker blew the horn to signal to local Blacks that help was needed.
 Shots were fired, either first by the posse at Eliza Parker, or first by the household at Gorsuch when he attempted to enter the house; no one was seriously injured at this time.
-Dickinson, Gorsuch, and Kline recommended retreat to recruit a larger force; Edward Gorsuch refused.
+Dickinson Gorsuch and Kline recommended retreat to recruit a larger force; Edward Gorsuch refused.
 The household asked for time.
 They discussed whether the two refugee slaves should surrender.

 Parker may have been delaying so reinforcements could arrive.
 Numerous armed men arrived, including Noah Buley, another of Gorsuch's escaped slaves.
 Also arriving were several neighboring whites, including Elijah Lewis, a local shopkeeper on foot, and Castner Hanway, a local miller on horseback.
-Gorsuch assumed that the white men, though unarmed, were leaders of the estimated 75 to 150 Blacks, many with guns, who arrived over the next 30 minutes.
-Kline believed that the white men would join his party in carrying out the law.
+Gorsuch assumed the white men, although unarmed, were leaders of the estimated 75 to 150 Blacks, many with guns, who arrived over the next 30 minutes.
+Kline believed the white men would join his party in carrying out the law.
 He identified himself as a US Marshal and talked with them; Hanway refused to help him to arrest anyone.
 Hanway apparently told Kline and his group to leave before blood was shed.
 According to Lewis, Hanway begged the Blacks not to shoot.

-Kline apparently warned Hanway and Lewis they were committing a federal crime by not assisting him.
-When Edward Gorsuch confronted his slave Samuel Thompson, the man clubbed him.
+Kline apparently warned Hanway and Lewis that they were committing a federal crime by not assisting him.
+When Edward Gorsuch confronted his slave, Samuel Thompson, the man clubbed him.
 Gorsuch fell and was fatally shot multiple times.
-His son Dickinson went to his aid, and was also shot multiple times.
-He was able to move away and was aided by a white man: either Joseph Scarlett (according to Dickinson), or Levi Pownall (according to Parker).
-Dickinson was taken to the nearby Pownall house where, though initially expected to die, he survived.
+His son (Dickinson) went to his aid but was also shot multiple times.
+He was able to move away and was aided by a white man: either Joseph Scarlett (according to Dickinson) or Levi Pownall (according to Parker).
+Dickinson was taken to the nearby Pownall house, where, although initially expected to die, he survived.
 Lewis left as soon as the violence started, as did Kline, who joined up with Nicholas Hutchins and followed Lewis.

 Joshua Gorsuch and Thomas Pearce fled when they realized that Edward Gorsuch was being attacked.
 They were sheltered by Hanway on his horse, but he was also trying to flee.
 He left at a gallop.
-Joshua Gorsuch and Thomas Pearce continued to flee; they were shot but escaped (or were let go).
+Joshua Gorsuch and Thomas Pearce continued to flee; they were shot and seriously injured but either escaped (or were released) and survived.